ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

     all sampled periods then an error will occur.
-* Mean or median imputation should be used if there is no auxiliary information available (no previous period auxiliary, no consecutive period auxiliary and no register-based auxiliary variable)
+* Mean or median imputation should be used if there is no auxiliary information available (no previous period auxiliary, no consecutive period auxiliary and no register-based auxiliary variable).
+Mean and median imputation are not available in this method.

   * Mean imputation: impute a mean value for non-responders based upon target period cleared respondents within the same imputation class.